cgossain/serverless-template-golang-google-cloud-functions/README.md

 ### 1. Bootstrap new project

-Copy the `/scripts/bootstrap/bootstrap-new-project.sh` script to the directory where you want to create your project, and run it.
+Copy the `bootstrap-new-project.sh` script (located under `/scripts/bootstrap/` of this repo) to the directory where you want to create your project, and run it.

 ```
+Arguments:
+// $1 - Your github username (i.e. `cgossain`)
-// The first argument is the name of your new project
+// $2 - The name of your new project

-// The second argument is optional and represents the
-// name of the first microservice you want to create
+// $3 - (Optional) The name of the first microservice package you want to create (just runs the script in step 2)

-./bootstrap-new-project.sh <myprojectname> <myfirstservicename>
+./bootstrap-new-project.sh <mygithubusername> <myprojectname> <myfirstservicename>
 ```

 ### 2. Create a new microservice/package